palaa159/Docs/Tutorials/03-Wifi_Getting_Started_Guide.md

  1. OpenBCI WiFi Shield
  2. OpenBCI Ganglion Board **IMPORTANT: Must have at least v2.0.0 Ganglion firmware or newer!**
- 3. 1 battery, 3.7V or 4.2V LiPo or 6V AA battery will work (batteries not included)
+ 3. Two batteries, 3.7V or 4.2V LiPo or 6V AA battery will work (batteries not included)

 ![OpenBCI Wifi Contents](../assets/images/wifi_ganglion_what_you_need.jpg)